skrshe/Mung/readme.md

 - [Documentation](https://wasm4.org/docs): Learn more about WASM-4.
 - [Snake Tutorial](https://wasm4.org/docs/tutorials/snake/goal): Learn how to build a complete game with a step-by-step tutorial.
-- [GitHub](https://github.com/aduros/wasm4): Submit an issue or PR.
+- <https://github.com/aduros/wasm4>: Submit an issue or PR for `wasm4`.
 Contributions are welcome!